GamerClassN7/HA_Desktop_Companion/README.md

 ## NOTICE
 in order to run this applikaction you need to hawe [.NET Desktop Runtime (v6.0.7 or later)](https://download.visualstudio.microsoft.com/download/pr/b4a17a47-2fe8-498d-b817-30ad2e23f413/00020402af25ba40990c6cc3db5cb270/windowsdesktop-runtime-6.0.8-win-x64.exe) installed!
+If you dont want to install it you can dowload _Self_Containef.zip Whitch have runtime inside of EXE File (100MB) Big Beacuse whole runtime is inside of it.

 ## Installation
 1) Extract the zip file to some folder on your system,